Finger-Ink/heroku-buildpack-custom-fonts/README.md

 # Heroku Buildpack for Custom Fonts

-Fonts used by [ServeManager](https://www.servemanager.com) for printing documents.
+Fonts used by [Finger-Ink](https://finger-ink.com) for printing forms.

 __WARNING: DO NOT POINT YOUR BUILDPACK CONFIG TO THIS PROJECT__